YotaYota/java-cert-summary/java-summary.md

 ### Exceptions

-A `RunTimeException` and its subclasses is also known as an _unchecked exception_.
+A `RunTimeException` and any subclasse is also known as an _unchecked exception_.

 An `Exception` (but not a `RunTimeException`) is also known as an _checked exception_.